kallepalomaki/Musical-Saw/README.md

 flag on.
 Make sure all *.cpp files are compiled.

 5) Add Juce.
 In xcode go to build phases and add the following juce files to Compile Sources.
-I have used relative paths not copying files into project:
+Add juce "modules" directory under JuceLibraryCode/

 juce_audio_formats.mm
 juce_graphics.mm